Logo

 Why You Should Visit:

 Witness the Honours and hear the one o'clock gun.
-The castle's esplanade hosts the Tattoo, but daily, its dog cemetery and war museum add poignant layers to the martial pomp.
+The castle's esplanade hosts the Royal Edinburgh Military Tattoo (Aug 2026), but daily, its dog cemetery and war museum add poignant layers.

 Hours